Logeswaran123/Stable-Diffusion-Playground/README.md

 ## General Requirements :mage_man:
 * Atleast 6GB of VRAM is required to generate a single 512x512 image.
-* For better image generation, use detailed prompt.
+* For better image generation, use descriptive and detailed prompt.

 ## Code Requirements :mage_woman:
 ```python